coolmsg/coolmsg-spec/V1-SPEC.md

 ### Type 0x81aba3f7522edc6b (coolmsg error)

-This is an https://msgpack.org/index.html encoded map with 3 fields.
+This is a [msgpack](https://msgpack.org/index.html) encoded map with 3 fields.

 - Code    uint64 # The error code as described below.
 - Display string # An error message to display to a user.